Classification of small-ball modes and maximum a posteriori estimators in metric spaces: Small-ball mode maps

 \section{Small-ball mode maps}

-This section forms the core of the paper, in which we define, analyse, and classify a combinatorially large space of small-ball mode maps.
+This section forms the core of the paper, in which we define, analyse, and classify a combinatorially large space of small-ball mode maps on $\catMetProb$.
 In order to ease the transition from the mode maps of \Cref{ex:small-ball_modes} to our general setting, \Cref{subsec:s-modes} consists of a preliminary exploration of small-ball mode maps described by combinations of adjectives such as `strong' ($\sws$), `weak' ($\sww$), and `generalised' ($\swg$).
-This system has some deficiencies, which we discuss, but it serves as a useful warm-up for what follows.
+The system of small-ball maps that we establish has some deficiencies, which we discuss, but it serves as a useful warm-up for what follows.
 In \Cref{subsec:structured_small-ball_modes} we introduce our comprehensive notation for small-ball mode maps. \Cref{subsec:verification_of_axioms} contains our main result: precisely ten out of the 282 definitions from \Cref{subsec:structured_small-ball_modes} actually satisfy the axioms of \Cref{defn:axioms} for a meaningful mode map, and we determine their partial-order (lattice) structure.
 In \Cref{section:MP_discussion} we investigate some further properties that these ten meaningful small-ball mode maps do (or do not) enjoy.